19hours/sg-statutes/Acts/Income Tax Act.md

 [Act 2 of 2016 wef 24/02/2015]

-(5B) The Minister or appointed person must approve for the company one or more shipping-related support services for the purposes of subsection (5C) at the time of granting the extension, and may approve for the company additional shipping-related support services during the extended period of its approval.
+(5B) The Minister or appointed person must approve for the company one or more shipping‑related support services for the purposes of subsection (5C) at the time of granting the extension, and may approve for the company additional shipping‑related support services during the extended period of its approval.

 [Act 2 of 2016 wef 24/02/2015]

-(5C) Despite section 43, tax at the rate of 10% is levied and must be paid for each year of assessment upon the amount of income in subsection (5D) of an approved company derived on or after the service approval date and during the extended period of its approval under subsection (5A), from providing in or from Singapore any shipping-related support service approved for it under subsection (5B).
+(5C) Despite section 43, tax at the rate of 10% is levied and must be paid for each year of assessment upon the amount of income in subsection (5D) of an approved company derived on or after the service approval date and during the extended period of its approval under subsection (5A), from providing in or from Singapore any shipping‑related support service approved for it under subsection (5B).

 [Act 2 of 2016 wef 24/02/2015]